BlogMoving to Colombia

 How much does it cost to use approximate location?

 We don't add a charge for using this field.
-The approximate location is part of the posting flow and helps the ad appear when distance matters.
+Approximate location is part of the posting flow and helps your listing appear when distance matters.

-In /post, after choosing the main ad details, you will see the location block when it applies to the post type.
-You can search for a place, use the map, or leave only the city if you don't want to add a pin.
+On /post, after choosing the main details of your listing, you'll see the location block when it applies to the posting type.
+You can search for a place, use the map, or just leave the city if you don't want to add a pin.

 Do I need to put my exact address?

-No. You can post with a city or municipality, and add an approximate location if it helps the ad type.
-For housing, local services, vehicles, and in-person jobs, it is usually more useful than for products that are shipped nationwide.
+No. You can post with city or municipality, and add an approximate location if it helps the listing type.
+For housing, local services, vehicles, and in-person jobs it's usually more useful than for products that ship nationwide.

-What do I do if my address or rural area (vereda) doesn't appear?
+What do I do if my address or rural area doesn't appear?

 Use the map manually.
-You can move the point to the correct area even if the search engine doesn't find the exact name.
-This helps with local names, recent housing complexes, or rural areas that are not yet complete on open maps.
+You can move the point to the correct area even if the search doesn't find the exact name.
+This helps with local names, recent developments, or rural areas that aren't yet complete on open maps.

 Is it safe to use approximate location?

-Choose an approximate point and avoid writing sensitive data in the title or description.
-The feature is intended to show area and proximity, not to turn the ad into an exact address record.
+Choose an approximate point and avoid writing sensitive information in the title or description.
+The feature is designed to show area and proximity, not to turn the listing into an exact address record.

 Can I combine radius with price or category?

 Yes.
-The radius works in conjunction with category, ad type, budget, search text, and other filters.
-This helps find nearby results without losing the rest of the important criteria.
+The radius works together with category, listing type, budget, search text, and other filters.
+This helps find nearby results without losing other important criteria.

 Because many neighborhoods still have little inventory.
-The radius allows for showing nearby options without sending the user to an empty page.
-When a neighborhood has enough ads, the neighborhood filter remains useful.
+The radius allows showing nearby options without sending the user to an empty page.
+When a neighborhood has enough listings, the neighborhood filter is still useful.

 Comments